DavidShenJingtao/tp/docs/UserGuide.md

 <a id="91-multi-session-assignment-for-tas"></a>
 ### 9.1 Multi‑session assignment for TAs
 - What: Allow a user to be associated with multiple sessions (e.g., `s:F1 s:F2`) or store a list of sessions.
 - Why: Many TAs can teach more than one session.
-Similarly a user can exist in multiple sessions -(one session for lab group and tutorial groups.
+Similarly a user can exist in multiple sessions: one session for lab group and one session for tutorial group.
 - Status: Planned for a future release.

 <a id="92-role-based-listing-listrole"></a>